psf/pyperf/doc/cli.rst

 Example of an unstable benchmark::

-    $ python3 -m perf timeit -l1 -p3 '"abc".strip()' -o json -q
+    $ python3 -m perf timeit -l1 -p3 '"abc".strip()' -o timeit_strip.json -q
-    Mean +- std dev: 858 ns +- 118 ns
+    Mean +- std dev: 750 ns +- 89 ns

-    $ python3 -m perf check json
+    $ python3 -m perf check timeit_strip.json
     WARNING: the benchmark result may be unstable
-    * the standard deviation (118 ns) is 14% of the mean (858 ns)
+    * the standard deviation (89.4 ns) is 12% of the mean (750 ns)
-    * the shortest raw value only took 721 ns
+    * the shortest raw value is only 636 ns

     Try to rerun the benchmark with more runs, values and/or loops.
     Run 'python3 -m perf system tune' command to reduce the system jitter.
+    Use perf stats, perf dump and perf hist to analyze results.
-    Use perf stats to analyze results, or --quiet to hide warnings.
+    Use --quiet option to hide these warnings.

 .. _dump_cmd: